 Learn concept art and illustration from award-winning artists!

-CG Spectrum's Foundations of Concept Art and Illustration Course is the perfect starting point for budding artists.
+CG Spectrum's Concept Art and Illustration Foundations or the Bachelor of Digital Art are perfect starting points for budding artists.
 Learn the fundamentals of both disciplines, and get a taste of what it's like to work in the industry from mentors who have worked with clients such as Blizzard Entertainment, Marvel, and Disney Publishing!